Grossglockner: Development

 In 1879 Count Pallavicini dedicated a new iron summit cross on the occasion of the silver wedding of Emperor Franz Joseph of Austria and Empress Elisabeth; both had visited Heiligenblut and walked to the present-day Franz-Josefs-Höhe viewpoint in 1865.
 The cross was installed on 2 October 1880.
 Pallavicini also had the Archduke John Hut erected at the former Adlersruhe resting place of Bishop Salm, today the highest situated mountain hut in Austria.
 The Austrian Alpine Club built the new Salmhütte and the Glocknerhaus along the alpine route from Heiligenblut.

 A first ascent by skiing was made in 1909 and the circumnavigation of the massif soon became a popular ski mountaineering tour.
 The Grossglockner became Austria's highest mountain, when the South Tyrolean Ortler region had to be ceded to the Kingdom of Italy according to the 1919 Treaty of Saint-Germain, which promoted its reputation as a tourist attraction.

+Incidents

+In 2026, Thomas Plamberger was convicted of leaving his girlfriend Kerstin Gurtner near the summit of the Grossglockner, where she died from hypothermia.